oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 |:---|:---|:---|
 | version | string | TBSL |

 > **Editor's Note** - version is agreed to be needed.
 It is still being deliberated whether it is a command option, in a new header section, or as a top-level part of the command peering with action/target/actuator/command-options so the section referring to this type is still open.
-In any of the scenarios we need version and this is where it’s type is defined.
+In any of the scenarios we need version and this is where it's type is defined.

 #### 3.3.0.9 Type Name: domain_name
 Base Type: string